Glossary term

 Definition 1

-(a) conduct a risk assessment of the proposed measure(s) on affected stakeholders, including its employees, value chain partners and their workers, and communities impacted by its business activities;
+(a) conduct a risk assessment of the proposed measure(s) on affected stakeholders, including its employees, value chain partners and their workers, and communities impacted by its business activities

-(b) consult the affected stakeholders; and
+(b) consult the affected stakeholders

 (c) implement measures that will avoid, or if not possible, mitigate any negative outcomes caused by the Mitigation Measures.